Posts Tagged ‘YouTube’

 You may have noticed that this blog doesn’t major on gadget reviews.
 The point here is that this another contributor to the growth in bandwidth usage as people start to upload more and more HD footage to sites such as YouTube.
 What goes up once of course gets downloaded many times, assuming it is any good.
 It’s a worry for those of us having to manage ADSL backhaul bandwidth but that’s progress for you.

-Is Ofcom going after YouTube?
+Video Streaming Regulation: Is Ofcom Going after YouTube?

-This may be something that has been going on for sometime in the background but Ofcom today launched its consultation into regulation of video on-demand (VOD) services.
+This may be something that has been going on for sometime in the background, but Ofcom today launched its consultation into regulation of video on-demand (VOD) services.

 Following the Audio Visual Media Services Directive, the Government is to regulate VOD services which are ‘TV-like’.
 The consultation is looking at whether the Advertising Standards Authority (ASA) should regulate advertising in VOD services and is proposing that VOD services be regulated by the Association for Television on Demand (ATVOD).